 The FCC classifies an intentional radiator as any product that intentionally transmits radio frequency (RF) waves (also called more broadly electromagnetic radiation).
 A cellular phone or an Internet of Things (IoT) device are examples of intentional radiators.

-For this reason, you should use pre-certified modules for any wireless functions.
-This will save you the extra cost for intentional radiator certification since your wireless functions will be performed by the pre-certified modules.
-Doing so will save you thousands of dollars.
+This will save you the extra cost for intentional radiator certification, since your wireless functions will be performed by the pre-certified modules.
+Doing this will save you thousands of dollars.

 Electromagnetic emissions are measured using a specialized testing chamber called an anechoic chamber (“an-echoic” or non-echoing) which is a specialized room designed to absorb all electromagnetic radiation.
 The chamber is outfitted with sensors for detecting electromagnetic emissions.